 During his tenure at Duquesne, Ouimet guided the Dukes to two Atlantic 10 Championship berths.
 He coached 17 All-Conference players, 10 regional All-Americans and four Academic All-Americans at Duquesne, including the 2011 Atlantic 10 Offensive Player of the Year and a 2012 MAC Hermann Trophy candidate, as well as the first Dukes ever to be drafted by a Major League Soccer franchise, with two players chosen by the Vancouver Whitecaps in the 2012 MLS SuperDraft.
-His teams were ranked regionally in five of his seven seasons, and the Dukes earned the NSCAA Team Academic Award for posting a 3.0 cumulative grade-point average six times, ranking 17th among all Division I programs with a 3.31 GPA this fall.
+His teams were ranked regionally in five of his seven seasons, and the Dukes earned the NSCAA Team Academic Award for posting a 3.0 cumulative grade-point average six times, ranking 17th among all Division I programs with a 3.31 GPA in the fall of 2012.

 Ouimet returns to Foggy Bottom after spending seven seasons on former head coach George Lidster's staff from 1999-2006, including his final year as associate head coach.
 Ouimet helped guide the Colonials to a pair of Atlantic 10 championships and NCAA Tournament berths in 2002 and 2004.
 During his tenure at GW, where he also served as recruiting coordinator, the Colonials reached the A-10 tournament four times.

 "I am very excited that Jake is coming back to GW as part of our coaching staff," Head Coach Craig Jones said at the time of Coach Ouimet's hiring.
 "His experience and success as a head coach at Duquesne and as an assistant here at GW show the work ethic and drive he has to bring success to the program.
 Adding Jake to our staff is a great indication of the direction we are moving as a program and the quality of players and staff we are adding to be successful."